Tue 5 Dec 2006

 Here’s another sort of sound dictation, but this one promotes understanding of word partners (or collocations).
-Tell students to number from 1-10 on a piece of paper.

 Play the audio.
 It’s the students’ job to identify the source of the sound, and the verb that describes the sound itself.
 Thus..
-THE SOUND OF _______ ________ING.
+That’s the sound of _______ ________ing.

 I have written some answers below, indicating the strongest and most common collocations.
-However, if students come up with different sources and different verbs–hey, that’s great; they are using English.
+However, if students come up with different sources and different verbs – hey, that’s great; they are using English.

 1. dog barking